chris-bc/esp32-gravity/README.md

   * Respond to probe requests with forged beacon frames
   * (Hopefully the SoftAP will handle everything else once a STA initiates a connection)
   * Respond to frames directed at AP - who are not currently connected to ESP - with deauth packet
+  * Ability to select security of broadcast AP - open so you can get connections, or matching the target so you get assoc requests not them?
 * CLI commands to analyse captured data - stations/aps(channel), etc
 * handshake
 * Capture authentication frames for cracking